rupakbajgain/oceanofgames/Readme.md

 ```

 This thing is installed during extraction step. it will only run in next start and if there is internet connection.

+I have been using it for quite a long time. there may be more inside but this just cooks computer.